solana-labs/solana/book/src/ledger-replication.md

 1. Validators monitor the turns in the PoRep game and look at the rooted bank at turn boundaries for any proofs.
-2. Validators keep a mapping of ledger segments by slot to public keys of replicator storage accounts.
-When it processes proofs for a segment in a given turn it updates this mapping and provides an RPC interface which takes a slot and hands back a list of public keys.
-The client then looks up in their cluster\_info table to see which network address that corresponds to and sends a repair request to retrieve the necessary blocks of ledger.
+2. Validators maintain a map of ledger segments and corresponding replicator public keys.
+The map is updated when a Validator processes a replicator's proofs for a segment.
+The validator provides an RPC interface to access the this map.
+Using this API, clients can map a segment to a replicator's network address (correlating it via cluster_info table).
+The clients can then send repair requests to the replicator to retrieve segments.
-2. Validators would need to invalidate this list every N turns.
+3. Validators would need to invalidate this list every N turns.

 ## Sybil attacks